SRSport Rules

 • Space and contact: when a defender has legal position, when a screener is set, and when body contact becomes a foul instead of normal incidental contact.

-• Timing and restarts: which clock is running, when the ball becomes dead, how throw-ins and free throws restart play, and when a violation wipes out a scoring chance.
+• Timing and restarts: which clock is running, when the ball becomes dead, how throw-ins and free throws restart play, and when a violation changes possession or wipes out a scoring chance.

-• Scoring protection: basket interference, goaltending, lane violations, and the rules that decide whether points count, are cancelled, or are awarded by penalty.
+• Scoring protection and lane space: basket interference, goaltending, three-second counts, lane violations, and the rules that decide whether points count, are cancelled, or are awarded by penalty.

 Decision path